gallettilance/gallettilance.github.io/README.md

 At the end of the semester, some teams will be selected to present a poster of their project on Demo Day (details to follow).

-### Cold Call
+### Participation

-Reading will be assigned prior to some classes and you may be cold called to answer a question specific to the reading.
+Every lecture will have in class exercises to complete.

 ## Labs

-The first few labs will aim to help folks get up to speed with using Python, or tools like Git/GiitHub.
-Labs will then become extra office hours.
+Labs will be graded and attendance will be recorded.

 ## Grading

 ### Grading

-- 40% assignments
+- 30% assignments
+- 15% labs
 - 20% midterm
-- 35% final project
+- 30% final project
-- 5% cold call
+- 5% participation

 | Letter | Grade  |
 |----|------------|